factor/factor/reference/x64-validation-20260908/RESULTS.md

   bottle hashes verified and PCRE2/libjpeg source builds retained.
 Native ARM64 uses the existing Homebrew installation.
 - Database tests use separate local PostgreSQL clusters on ports 64578 and 64579 so the two suites do not share test databases.
-The ARM64 test cluster was stopped after its completed sweep.
+Both test clusters were stopped after validation.

 Native Windows/UCRT, Linux32/VMware, and physical Intel hardware have not been executed here.
 Their regression tests remain enabled for subsequent builders.